10 fascinating facts about Mister Rogers

 Starting in the '60s, kids could enjoy the sounds of Mr. Rogers' soothing voice on records like Won't You Be My Neighbor?, Let's Be Together Today, Josephine, the Short-Necked Giraffe and more.
 This continued into the '90s with releases like Bedtime and Growing.
 Rogers actually studied music during his bachelor's degree, and so many of the songs you heard on the show were penned by the host himself.
 He also wrote every single episode.

 Now you can mail letters stamped from 'Mister Rogers' Neighborhood.'

-Just this year, the U.S. Post Office issued the first-ever Mr. Rogers stamps.
+In 2018, the U.S. Post Office issued the first-ever Mr. Rogers stamps.
 They feature Rogers' holding King Friday and almost make it feel like you're mailing letters from with Mister Rogers' Neighborhood itself.